SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Robot & CumulusCI
 -----------------

-CumulusCI's integration with Robot builds automated acceptance test scenarios useful to Salesforce projects, such as:
+CumulusCI's integration with robot builds automated acceptance test scenarios useful to Salesforce projects, such as:

 * Browser testing with Selenium
 * API-only tests interacting with the Salesforce REST, Bulk, and Tooling APIs
 * Complex org automation via CumulusCI
 * Combinations of all of the above

-The ability to create rich, single-file acceptance tests that interact with CumulusCI's project-specific automation, Salesforce's APIs, and the Salesforce UI in a browser is the most exciting feature of the integration with Robot.
-Robot also makes it easy to automate even complex regression scenarios and tests for edge-case bugs just by writing Robot test suites, and with no need to change project automation in the ``cumulusci.yml`` file.
+The ability to create rich, single-file acceptance tests that interact with CumulusCI's project-specific automation, Salesforce's APIs, and the Salesforce UI in a browser is the most exciting feature of the integration with robot.
+Robot also makes it easy to automate even complex regression scenarios and tests for edge-case bugs just by writing robot test suites, and with no need to change project automation in the ``cumulusci.yml`` file.

 Custom Tasks
 ^^^^^^^^^^^^

-CumulusCI integrates Robot via custom tasks.
+CumulusCI integrates robot via custom tasks.
 The most common task is named ``robot``, but there are others that also make use of Robot Framework.
 Like with any task, you can get documentation and a list of arguments with the ``cci task info`` command.
 For example, ``cci task info robot_libdoc`` will display documentation for the ``robot_libdoc`` task.

 Robot tasks include:

 * ``robot``: Runs one or more robot tests.
 * ``robot_libdoc``: Runs the `libdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#library-documentation-tool-libdoc>`_ command, which creates an HTML file with documentation for all the keywords that are passed to it.
 * ``robot_testdoc``: Runs the `testdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-data-documentation-tool-testdoc>`_ command, which creates an HTML file with documentation for one or more test cases.
-* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which is useful for validating Robot tests against a set of rules related to code quality.
+* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which is useful for validating robot tests against a set of rules related to code quality.

 Custom Keywords